theiagen/Western-WFD-2024/exercises/exercise02.md

     - {IMAGE}
 3. From your newly created dev branch, use the VSCode interface to stage the changes you made to `fastq-peak.sh` which add the gc-percentage calculation and reporting.
   - {IMAGE}
-5. Commit these changes with a comment, e.g. `adding gc-percentage calculation and reporting`.
+4. Commit these changes with a comment, e.g. `adding gc-percentage calculation and reporting`.
   - {IMAGE}
-6. Use the Sync Changes button that appears to publish this branch to the remote repository.
+5. Use the Sync Changes button that appears to publish this branch to the remote repository.
   - {IMAGE}

+## Issuing a Pull Request
-6. Navigate to the remote repository on GitHub and select your dev branch
+1. Navigate to the remote repository on GitHub and select your dev branch
   - {IMAGE}